 How much reading is required to play the game and how complex the language is.

-No Reading: No reading is required, other than simple titles.
+No Reading: No reading is required, other than simple titles or numbers.
 The game either has no text or can communicate textual content with icons or other visuals.

-Large Clear Text on Board (Or no text required): Text is large and clear font at least 8mm tall (22pt) on the board and any other elements that are at a distance to the player.
+Large Clear Text on Board (Or no text required): Text or numbers are large and clear font at least 8mm tall (22pt) on the board and any other elements that are at a distance to the player.

-Large Clear Text on Cards (Or no text required): Text is large and clear 5mm tall (14pt) on the pieces that you can hold close to read.
+Large Clear Text on Cards (Or no text required): Text or numbers are large and clear 5mm tall (14pt) on the pieces that you can hold close to read.

-High Contrast Text (Or no text required): Text colour contrasts to the background.
+High Contrast Text (Or no text required): Text or number colours contrasts to the background.
 The text in instructions and other information is presented in high contrast ideally with a solid background.

 QR Code For Text (Or no text required): QR codes that trigger voiced versions of the text to be played audibly.